Oscar Micheaux: Films

 Sylvia is almost raped by the landowner's brother but discovers that he is her biological father.
 Micheaux always depicts African Americans as being serious and reaching for higher education.
 Before the flashback scene, we see that Sylvia travels to Boston, seeking funding for her school, which serves black children.
 They are underserved by the segregated society.
 On her journey, she is hit by the car of a rich white woman.
 Learning about Landry's cause, the woman decides to give her school $50,000.

 In the film, Micheaux depicts educated and professional people in black society as light-skinned, representing the elite status of some of the mixed-race people who comprised the majority of African Americans free before the Civil War.
 Poor people are represented as dark-skinned and with more undiluted African ancestry.
 Mixed-race people also feature as some of the villains.
 The film is set within the Jim Crow era.
 It contrasted the experiences for African Americans who stayed in rural areas and others who had migrated to cities and become urbanized.
 Micheaux explored the suffering of African Americans in the present day, without explaining how the situation arose in history.
 Some feared that this film would cause even more unrest within society, and others believed it would open the public's eyes to the unjust treatment of blacks by whites.
 Protests against the film continued until the day it was released.
 Because of its controversial status, the film was banned from some theaters.

 Micheaux adapted two works by Charles W. Chesnutt, which he released under their original titles: The Conjure Woman (1926) and The House Behind the Cedars (1927).
-The latter, which dealt with issues of mixed race and passing, created so much controversy when reviewed by the Film Board of Virginia that he was forced to make cuts to have it shown.
+The latter, which dealt with issues of mixed race and passing, created so much controversy when reviewed by the Film Board of Virginia that Micheaux was forced to make cuts to have it shown.
 He remade this story as a sound film in 1932, releasing it with the title Veiled Aristocrats.
 The silent version of the film is believed to have been lost.